 Over the past several days, I’ve had the chance to take in several games.

 On Thursday night, I went to my very-first minor-league baseball game, as the Sacramento River Cats hosted the Salt Lake Bees.
 It was also the first game for my grandson, who isn’t even a month old yet.
 The River Cats are a AAA team (which means they are just one level below the majors), and I must admit I underestimated them.
 I thought I’d see an infield with rocks in the dirt, holes in the outfield grass, crappy facilities and food, and poor play.
 But AAA is filled with many good players, and Raley Field is impeccable.
 We saw several fine defensive plays, as well as a grand slam homer that was the highlight of the evening, since it meant we all got a free Grand Slam breakfast at Denny’s the next day.
 Just under 10,000 fans were in attendance (the park seats around 14,000).
-Here’s a link to a video of the grand slam:
+Here’s a picture of Sara and Félix:

 The weekend was filled with soccer, starting with Wrexham, a Welsh club playing at the fifth-division level in England.
 As you can imagine, we don’t get a lot of televised Wrexham matches here in the States, but Saturday, some British TV outlet had Wrexham v.
 Grimsby Town streaming online, so I sat down at the computer and took the game in.
 Wrexham has been around since 1864, and while they’ve never been in the top flight, they’ve had reasonable success in the lower levels.
 But serious financial problems in recent years (they were placed in financial administration in 2004) have sent them further down than at any point in their history.
 They play at the Racecourse Ground, which has hosted Wrexham matches since 1872.
 Seated capacity is 10,500 … attendance for this match was 3,127.
 It was a 0-0 draw of little note.